Food Education Courses

 Calendar of other approved food education courses:

 For those who cannot attend a live class, a DVD containing the entire food safety seminar is available to purchase for $10.00.
-A DVD with the training presented in Mandarin Chinese is also available.

 Once an employee has viewed the DVD, they will need to contact the Environmental Health Division to set up an appointment to take the test.
 Employees of food establishments outside of Minot may obtain the DVD or make an appointment to take the test at the local First District Health Unit County Nurse office.

-The food safety training is viewable below.
 After watching all eight parts, an appointment must be made to take the test by calling the Minot office, or at the local First District Health Unit County Nurse office.

 As of January 1, 2019 the online version has changed.
-If an individual watched the online version prior to that date, the information they viewed and the test code they received is no longer valid.
+If an individual watched the online version prior to that date, the information they viewed and the test code they received are no longer valid.
 Those watching the online version after that date will receive a new test code that they will be required to present prior to taking the test at any FDHU office.